 Upskilling is, well, exactly what it sounds like.
 It’s the practice of learning new skills or getting better at existing ones.
 Upskilling helps your team stay relevant and adjust to changes in the industry.
 It’s not just about filling the current skill gaps but about anticipating future needs and preparing for them.
 The benefits are numerous: increased employee retention, enhanced productivity, and a more competitive workforce.

-Identifying areas for growth
+Identifying Areas for Growth

 Effective upskilling starts with recognizing where the needs lie.